Etching ink, black pickling & burnishing agent

 Burnishing is the production of certain oxide layers by chemical means.
 In many cases, iron parts must be protected from corrosion and should be given an attractive black color.
 The dimensional stability of the parts is maintained and even highly polished surfaces retain their gloss.

 After removing the loose oxides, which should be expediently carried out in a neutralization bath with the product NEUTRASOL – Concentrate, Cat.
 No. 875, the workpiece should be dried and preserved.

 Regular tap water together with our NEUTRASOL can be used to prepare the bath.
 The pH value must be checked constantly and should not fall below pH-10, otherwise the workpieces will start to rust.

 Indicator paper is used for checking.

 EO post-treatment fluid, Cat.
-No.: 0871, is a temporarily effective, preservative metal protection for application after use of Nigrit “K”.
+No.: 0871, is a temporarily effective, preservative metal protection for application after use of Nigrit “M”.
 Corrosion is always undesirable, therefore the metal surface should be treated briefly with this fluid (thin application) after each use.
-The water-displacing additives reliably prevent contact between the metal surface and remaining moisture.
+The water-displacing additives reliably prevent contact between the metal surface and any remaining moisture.